Updated: January 19, 2026

 Videos

-Add links to live performance videos, music videos, or interviews.
-This lets industry professionals get a sense of your stage presence and artistry.
+Adding links to live performance videos, music videos, or interviews lets industry professionals get a sense of your stage presence and artistry.
+Choose the ones that you are proud of and feel best represent what you can do.

 Press Coverage

 If you’ve been featured in media outlets, include quotes or links to articles, blog posts, reviews, or interviews.
-This adds credibility and context to your work.
+This helps to boost your credibility and adds context to your work.

 Tour Dates